davisjam/davisjam.github.io/_pages/home.md

 ## 2023

+- Invited to speak at the ONNX Community Day event hosted by NVIDIA.
+Purvish Jajal will give the talk.
+- Serving on the SCAM 2023 PC
 - Paper on software engineering for machine learning: JVA 2023.
 Congrats to the whole team.
 - Geoffrey Cramer defends his MSc thesis: "An Empirical Study of Trust & Safety Engineering in Open-Source Social Media Platforms".
 - William "Trey" Maxam defends his MSc thesis: "Discovering U.S. Government Threat Hunting Processes and Improvements".
 He returns to the US Coast Guard Academy as an instuctor.